carerix/Cx-WP-Plugin/README.md

 Default resources are used to generate the names of the taxonomies.
 The language applied will follow the language of the plugin.

-Define your own values for the taxonomies creating for each languge a different / new value to overwrite the default ones filled from resources.
+You can rename the taxonomies.
+You should create for each languge a different / new value to overwrite the default ones filled from resources.